Marky59/Clean-data/codebook.md

 both - data sets mn and st combined. train_test2 - data frame of the train_test data with column indices matching "both". avgs - The fields from train_test2 with "mean" in the variable name.

+Other variables used are from the raw data sets and their definitions can be found in the original data codebook.